tseidl/timoseidl/_pages/about.md

 About Me
 =====

 I´m a PhD Researcher at the Department of Political and Social Sciences at the European University Institute in Florence, and currently a visiting researcher at Humboldt University in Berlin.
 I have previously studied at the Universities of Augsburg, Oslo, Frankfurt and Toronto.
-You can learn about my research projects
+You can learn about my research projects [here](https://timoseidl.com/research/) and you can find my CV [here](https://timoseidl.com/cv/)

 Beyond academia
 =====